UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: Methods

-Using the $Argmax$ operation, the index corresponding to the maximum value can be returned:
+To identify the input modality, the $Argmax$ operation is applied to $P_{m}$, returning the index corresponding to the maximum probability value:

-$MP$ serves as a crucial input for subsequent multi-modal feature fusion and modality-specific optimization.
-The prediction success rates are presented in Fig. \ref{fig0}.
-By applying the $MP$ predicted by the discriminative auto-selector, we can obtain the predicted types for input tasks without requiring prior types.
+Here, $MP$ represents the predicted modality and serves as a crucial input for subsequent multi-modal feature fusion and modality-specific optimization.
+As shown in Fig. \ref{fig0}, the proposed DAS achieves high accuracy, demonstrating its effectiveness in modality prediction.
+Specifically, it attains prediction success rates of 99.58\%, 99.62\%, and 99.96\% for the RGB-T, RGB-E, and RGB-D tasks, respectively.
+Importantly, the DAS enables the prediction of the input task types without requiring prior knowledge of the modality.

-To further strengthen the DAS classification constraint, we utilize the predicted probability $P_{m}$ to compute the {Classification Loss} (CL) $L_{m}$ using cross-entropy loss against the true modality types $T_{m}$ for the three multi-modal tracking tasks.
+{ To strengthen the model’s task differentiation capabilities, a task-recognition training strategy employing Classification Loss (CL) is adopted.
+The task loss, {$\mathrm{L}_\mathrm{{task}}$}, is defined as the cross-entropy loss between the predicted probability $P_{m}$ and the ground truth modality labels $T_\mathrm{m}$.
+This loss is formulated as:}

-where $N$ is the number of multi-modal tracking tasks.
+where $N$ denotes the number of multi-modal object tracking tasks.

-\textbf{Modality Adaptive Selection Adapter.} As illustrated in Fig. \ref{fig0} (d), spatial interactions between RGB modality features are facilitated by a bidirectional adapter module inspired by \cite{bat}.
-To accommodate the varying characteristics of different modalities, we design task-specific adapter structures with non-shared parameters.
-Firstly, we identify and split $x$ modality data in $l-th$ encoder block, denoted as ${f_{x}^{l} \in \mathbb{R}^{{H} \times {W} \times C}}$, based on previous MP.
-Then $f_{x}^{l}$ features are passed through a down-sampling layer $Down$ to reduce the feature channel dimension.
-Subsequently, a $Linear$ layer is applied to maintain the consistency of modality-specific features with a small number of trainable parameters.
-The features then pass through an up-sampling layer, denoted as $Up$, to restore the original feature channel dimensions.
-The mathematical formulation of the task-specific sub-adapters is as follows.
+\textbf{Modality-Specific Adapter.} As illustrated in Fig. \ref{fig0} (c), cross-modal interactions between RGB features and auxiliary features are enabled by a bidirectional adapter module. {Each modality offers unique advantages: RGB images provide rich texture details \cite{apfnet}; thermal imaging \cite{sttrack} ensures robustness under low-light conditions; event cameras \cite{tenet} deliver exceptional temporal resolution for capturing high-speed motion; and depth sensing \cite{zhu2024pr} is effective in handling occlusion scenarios.} To accommodate the distinct characteristics of different modalities, we design task-specific adapter structures with non-shared parameters for the RGB branch and the auxiliary X branch.
+Specifically, the modality-specific data $X$ in the $l-th$ encoder block, denoted as {${\boldsymbol{f}_\mathrm{X}^{l} \in \mathbb{R}^{\mathrm{H} \times \mathrm{W} \times \mathrm{C}}}$}, is split based on the previously predicted modality $MP$.
+Here, $C$ represents the number of feature channels.

+The features {$\boldsymbol{f}_\mathrm{X}^{l}$} are first processed by a down-sampling layer {$\mathrm{Down}$} to reduce the feature channel dimension.
+Next, a fully connected layer {$\mathrm{FC}_{3}$} is applied to ensure the consistency of modality-specific features, while minimizing the number of trainable parameters.
+Then, the features pass through an up-sampling layer {$\mathrm{Up}$} to restore the original channel dimensions.
+The task-specific sub-adapters are mathematically formulated as: